ChristianEder/pulumi-structurizr-workshop/examples/dotnet/getting-started/structurizr/README.md

 Otherwise, make sure you have the following tools installed:

-- [NodeJS](https://nodejs.org/en/).
+- [.NET Core SDK](https://dotnet.microsoft.com/download).
 You can verify this by running the following command on the command line:
-  > npm -v
+  > dotnet --version
 - [VS Code](https://code.visualstudio.com/)
 - PlantUml (optional, only required for visualizing the architecture diagrams locally)
 - GraphViz (optional, only required for visualizing the architecture diagrams locally)
 - The `jebbs.plantuml` extension for VS Code (optional, only required for visualizing the architecture diagrams locally)

 The easiest way to install those is to use [chocolatey](https://chocolatey.org/install):
-> choco install nodejs.install vscode plantuml graphviz
+> choco install dotnetcore-sdk vscode plantuml graphviz

-Also, if you are not doing this lab on a provided development VM, you will initially have to install npm dependencies, by running the following command within the same directory as this README:

-> npm i

 ## Lab tasks